-What films directed by John Ford were filmed at Monument Valley?
+What movies were filmed in Monument Valley?

 Monument Valley is a Navajo Tribal Park and is one of several Navajo Tribal Parks in the United States.
 In addition to Monument Valley, some of the other parks are Canyon de Chelly, Lake Powell Navajo Tribal Park, 4 Corners Navajo Tribal Park, and Little Colorado River Gorge.